sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/auth-intro/README.md

 ![Diagram of the user account creation process](assets/user-creation.png)

 Creating an account is similar to creating anything else in a database.
-The only difference is that passwords must be hashed before they're stored.
+The only difference is that passwords must be obfuscated through a process called hashing before they're stored.

 ### Logging In

 ![Diagram of the token-based login process](assets/token-based-login.png)

-Once a user has an account, they can resubmit their credentials anytime they need to prove their identity.
+Once a user has an account, they resubmit their credentials anytime they need to prove their identity.
 The password they submit is hashed and compared to the stored hashed password.
-If they match, the user is given a token that can be sent as a proof of identity with future requests.
+If they match, the user is given a token that can be sent as a proof of their identity with future requests.

 #### Access Secured Resources